EmergeTools/emerge-android/README.md

 ## Snapshots

-**⚠️ Emerge snapshots are currently in beta and is subject changes.**
+**⚠️ Emerge snapshots are currently in beta and are subject to changes.**

 Emerge offers tooling to snapshot your Android UI components, including Compose previews, activities and legacy views.

-Emerge handles the heavy lifting of snapshotting, diffing and hosting the snapshots for each build, allowing you to focus on building beautiful UI components.
+Emerge handles the heavy lifting of generating, diffing and hosting the snapshots for each build, allowing you to focus on building beautiful UI components.

 See [snapshots](./snapshots/README.md) for more information.